05 Jun 8 Best Day Trips from Hanoi, Vietnam

-Hidden away between rocky cliffs, you will find Cat Ba Island.
+You will find Cat Ba Island hidden away between rocky cliffs.
 Surrounded by a few, but beautiful sandy beaches, tiny fishing villages, caves and waterfalls this is the perfect place as a stopover for a Halong Bay tour.
-The island is situated amongst thousands of limestone karst, and the location of Cat Ba is truly beautiful.
+The island is situated amongst thousands of limestone karst, and the location is truly beautiful.

-It´s known as one of the cheaper locations from where you can go on and explore Halong Bay, but the island has so much more to offer than just this.
-There are so many beautiful spots, far away from the crowds, where you can relax, soak up the sun and enjoy the adventurous activities on offer.
+It´s also known as one of the cheaper locations from where you can go on and explore Halong Bay.
+However, the island has so much more to offer than just this.
+There are many beautiful spots, far away from the crowds, where you can relax, soak up the sun and enjoy the adventurous activities on offer.
 And after visiting Hanoi and Sapa, it can be quite refreshing to get away to a small town like this.

 Grab yourself a scooter and start exploring this are for a few days.
 You will not regret it 🙂

 6. Ba Vi